-♣ In order for a freshman to be promoted as a sophomore they must earn 40 credits

-Line order for a sophomore to be promoted as a junior they must earn 80 credits courses for graduation

-└ In order for a junior to be promoted to a senior, they must earn 112 credits

-In order to graduate, a student must earn a minimum of 160 credits in the required

-4 160 credits minimum required to meet graduation requirements

-4 60 hours of community Service (15 hours each year of school)
+- In order for a freshman to be promoted as a sophomore they must earn 40 credits - In order for a sophomore to be promoted as a junior they must earn 80 credits - In order for a junior to be promoted to a senior, they must earn 112 credits - In order to graduate, a student must earn a minimum of 160 credits in the required - courses for graduation - 160 credits minimum required to meet graduation requirements - 60 hours of community Service (15 hours each year of school)

 School Counselors must perform a Memorandum of Understanding (MOU) annually to ensure students are on target towards high school graduation.
-All scholars are scheduled for Algebra I and II which are 10 credits each and Geometry which is 5 credits.
+All scholars are scheduled for Algebra I and II which and Geometry.
 This denotes a semester course only.